foughtmoss/Questionable/README.md

 ![GitHub Actions](https://img.shields.io/badge/GitHub_Actions-Automation-orange)

 ---
+## Game Purpose
+Questionable is a daily chaos generator for your Telegram group.
+Every day, a fresh question drops, and the poll options?
+The names of your own crew.

+It’s messy, fun, and a little bit ruthless — vote on who fits the question best and watch the drama unfold.
+Built for laughs, banter, and keeping your group on its toes.
+---

 ## Overview

-**Questionable** is a game developed to play with friends.

-It consists of two main components:
+**Questionable** consists of two main components:

 1. **Question Generator** – A Python script that generates a new daily question using the **Gemini API**.
 2. **Telegram Bot** – A bot that retrieves the latest question from a **Supabase database** and publishes it as a poll in a Telegram group.